Yazwh0/BitMagic.Documentation/Debugger.md

     public string Source { get; set; } = "";

     /// <summary>
     /// Start address.
-If ommitted or -1, will start the ROM normally from the vector at $fffc.
+If omitted or -1, will start the ROM normally from the vector at $fffc.
     /// </summary>
     [JsonProperty("startAddress", DefaultValueHandling = DefaultValueHandling.Ignore)]
     public int StartAddress { get; set; } = -1;